-PART 2 - EVIDENCE OF CHILDREN AND SPECIAL WITNESSES
+PART 2 - EVIDENCE OF AFFECTED PERSONS AND SPECIAL WITNESSES

-- 4. Support person for child - 5.
-Admission of prior statement of affected child - 6.
-Application for order for special hearing - 6A.
-Special hearing to take and record child's evidence in full
+- 4. Support person for child or prescribed witness - 5.
+Admission of prior statement of affected child or prescribed witness - 6.
+Application for order for special hearing

-- 6B.
-Evidence of affected child by audio visual link - 7.
-Affected child may give oral evidence in court - 7A.
+- 6A.
+Special hearing to take and record affected person's evidence in full - 6B.
+Evidence of affected child or prescribed witness by audio visual link - 7.
+Affected child or prescribed witness may give oral evidence in court - 7A.
 Audio visual record of evidence given at trial - 7B.
 Audio visual record may be admitted into evidence - 7C.
-Unauthorised possession or dealing in video-taped evidence
+Unauthorised possession or dealing in video-taped evidence - 7D.
+Viewing of video-taped evidence by law reform body